mallikaakash/DPViz/README.md

 Current Work:
 I am rebuilding this project from scratch, with a better UI and more problems, using NextJS and other visually appealing elements.

+The current problems included here are the Knasack, COin change, fibonacci, LIS, LCS, minimum steps to transform string and matrix chain multiplication.

+Contribute:
+It would be a great pleasure if you choose to contribute to this project.
+You can add more problems, improve the UI and make it more interactive.
+Some improvements would be to add the recursive tree visualizations or a more game-like interactive mode.